SolaceLabs/solace-integration-guides/docs/_guides/assets/solaceMessaging.md

 ## Get Solace Messaging

-This tutorial requires access to Solace PubSub+ message broker and requires that you know several connectivity properties about your message broker.
+This tutorial requires access to Solace PubSub+ event broker and requires that you know several connectivity properties about your event broker.
 Specifically you need to know the following:

 <table>
   <tr>